-The staff of a NJ bar was covid quarantined.
+The staff of a N.J. bar was covid quarantined.
 So a barber came to sling beers and keep the bar open.

 “It was 75 degrees and we were looking at one of the last beautiful weekends of the season,” said Kahn, 38, who was resigned to taking a loss in revenue.
 “But I didn’t see that I had any choice.”

-He called his barber, Andre Fersa, to cancel his regular Friday haircut, and fill him in on the news.
+He called his barber, Andre Fersa, to cancel his regular Friday haircut and fill him in on the news.

-Fersa who owns a barbershop two doors from Wurstbar, walked to the bar to have a cup of coffee with Khan, thinking the two men would vent as they usually do about the challenges of owning a small business.
+Fersa, who owns a barbershop two doors from Wurstbar, walked to the bar to have a cup of coffee with Khan, thinking the two men would vent as they usually do about the challenges of owning a small business.
 Fersa also had an offer:

 “I can wait on your tables tomorrow,” Fersa said.